Bruuuuuuce/GPrompTs/README.md

 # GPrompTs
 Prompts for GPTs

-See [The Big Prompt Library](https://github.com/0xeb/TheBigPromptLibrary/) for more infornation
+See [The Big Prompt Library](https://github.com/0xeb/TheBigPromptLibrary/) for general information

 ## Disclaimer